 Interpretation of the Measure and Choices of Workers Would Affect Costs.
-Interpretations of this measure's provisions by the courts and the state Division of Workers' Compensation would affect employers' costs for work-related injuries (particularly, the interpretation of this measure's provisions concerning employee and physician lawsuits).
-In addition, costs would depend significantly on the choices made by workers with regard to filing lawsuits and choosing physicians.
+Interpretations of this measure's provisions by the courts and the state Division of Workers' Compensation would affect employers' costs for work-related injuries.
+Costs also would depend significantly on the choices made by workers with regard to choosing physicians.

-Private and Public Costs of Work-Related Injuries.
+Private and Public Costs for Workers' Compensation.
 In 2003 and 2004, several laws were passed to reduce costs of the workers' compensation system.
 Consequently, costs for workers' compensation have decreased significantly since 2004 and are expected to total around \$20 billion in 2006 for all employers in California.
 Several provisions of this proposal-including sections concerning medical and pharmacy networks, and the legal weight given to physician findings-modify parts of the recent laws that have contributed to lower workers' compensation costs.
-In addition, the new rights of injured workers and physicians to sue could result in a significant volume of litigation.
-Any such litigation, which results in findings against employers and insurers, could increase employers' costs.
+In addition, the increases in benefits would raise the costs of most future permanent disability and death claims.
 The magnitude of all of these increased costs would be major-potentially in the billions of dollars annually for private and public employers.

-State and Local Government Costs of Work-Related Injuries.
+State and Local Government Costs for Workers' Compensation.
 The state and local governments are expected to spend roughly \$2.5 billion for workers' compensation for their own employees in 2006.
 The state and local governments could experience cost increases similar to those of other employers.
 Cost increases potentially could be in the mid to high hundreds of millions of dollars each year.